diplomado-ios/closures-exercises-zippi-MD/README.md

 ## Fourth Challenge
 Find the largest number from an array of integers called `numbers` by using the `reduce` method.
-Print the resulting array.
+Print the resulting number.

 ### Example
 Input